A theory of generalized Lam\'e curves: Introduction

 \section{Introduction}

-The classical Lamé equation on an elliptic curve occupies a distinguished position at the intersection of differential equations, algebraic geometry, and integrable systems.
-Its solutions exhibit special algebraic and arithmetic properties that are reflected in the geometry of auxiliary algebraic curves, commonly referred to as Lamé or spectral curves.
+The classical Lam\'e equation on an elliptic curve occupies a distinguished position at the intersection of differential equations, algebraic geometry, and integrable systems.
+Its solutions exhibit special algebraic and arithmetic properties reflected in the geometry of auxiliary algebraic curves, commonly referred to as Lam\'e or spectral curves.
 These features persist, in a more intricate form, for differential equations on elliptic curves with multiple singularities.